 Arab Leaders Demand Ceasefire In Gaza, Reject Displacement Of Palestinians

-In the final statement of the 34th Arab League Summit, which kicked off in the Iraqi capital Baghdad on Saturday, the leaders of the bloc's 22 member states demanded "an immediate halt to the war in Gaza and all hostilities exacerbating civilian suffering".
+In the final statement of the 34th Arab League Summit, which kicked off in the Iraqi capital, Baghdad, earlier in the day, the leaders of the bloc's 22 member states demanded“an immediate halt to the war in Gaza and all hostilities exacerbating civilian suffering.”

-The statement urged the international community, particularly influential states, to fulfill their moral and legal obligations to advocate for a cessation of bloodshed and ensure unhindered humanitarian aid to Gaza, Xinhua news agency reported.
+The statement urged the international community, particularly influential states, to fulfill their moral and legal obligations, to advocate for a cessation of bloodshed and ensure unhindered humanitarian aid to Gaza.

 They also reiterated their rejection of forced displacement of the Palestinian people, which constitutes a violation of international law, the statement added.